 Value Capture Financing Forecasts: Value capture is the practice of capturing, via tax or a fee, a portion of the increase in private property value that is gained as a result of a major public infrastructure improvement.
 We used a special service area mechanism to estimate value capture revenues from a one-mile and one-and-a-half-mile buffer from the proposed EO-WA corridor.

-Results: Our economic analysis showed that the transportation investments would generate 65,000 net new jobs within the project area.
-The value capture analysis showed that up to $150 million in financing could be generated based on the projected development pace, tax rate and bonding assumptions.
-These findings were included in a final Advisory Council Report to the Governor in June 2011.
+Results: Our analysis showed that the transportation investments would generate 65,000 net new jobs within the project area.
+The value capture analysis showed that up to $150 million could be generated based on the projected development pace, tax rate and bonding assumptions.
+These findings were included in a final Advisory Council Report to the Governor.
+IDOT did not use value capture to provide the required local funding.
 The U.S. DOT gave final approval for the project, and construction began in 2013.